Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Numerical Experiments

-The Reynolds Averaged Navier Stokes (RANS) equations are attained by ensemble averaging the Navier Stokes equations and substituting the Reynolds decomposed state variables.
+The Reynolds Averaged Navier Stokes (RANS) equations are derived by ensemble averaging the Navier Stokes equations and substituting the Reynolds-decomposed state variables.
 This decomposition separates the state variables into mean (ensemble averaged) and fluctuating components $q = \overline{q} + q^{'}$, where $q$ is a generic state variable, $\overline{q}$ is the mean, and $q^{'}$ is the fluctuating component.
 In the incompressible limit, the steady RANS equations may be written in the form

-where $\mb{u} = ^{T}$ and the overline indicates ensemble averaging.
-The incompressible RANS equations were solved using Star CCM+ with the $k$-$\epsilon$ turbulence model to compute the Reynolds stresses ($\overline{u_{i}^{'}u_{j}^{'}}$).
-The dataset - generated by General Motors, Inc. - consists of 2d slices along the vehicle center line for 124 unique vehicle shapes at a vehicle speed of $90$ kilometers per hour.
-The simulations utilize unstructured meshes of different sizes, with an example mesh for a slice of the full computational domain shown in Figure \ref{f:veh_mesh}.
+where $\mb{u} = ^{T}$; the $x$-, $y$-, and $z$-components of velocity.
+The incompressible RANS equations were solved using Star CCM+ with the $k$-$\epsilon$ turbulence model.
+The dataset - generated by General Motors, Inc. - consists of 2D slices along the vehicle centerline for 124 unique vehicle shapes at a vehicle speed of $90$-kilometers-per-hour.
+The simulations utilize unstructured meshes of varying size, with an example mesh slice shown in Figure \ref{f:veh_mesh}.

 \FloatBarrier As with the Poisson dataset, the domain for each problem is different due to the differing vehicle shapes.
 The rectangular domain, without a vehicle, may be written as